This article is the transcript of an interview by French blog Dark Planneur.

 And building up that trust is hard work.
-At PG, we will soon celebrate our 7th anniversary with more than 1,500 articles published in 4 languages.
+At PG, we will soon celebrate our 11th anniversary with close to 2,000 articles published in 4 languages.
 If you think you “only” need an Instagram account (even with tons of followers) to influence the internet crowd, then think again.
 I know several men’s style brands struggling to make a dent in the market, despite having a quarter of a million or more followers on Instagram.

 DP : Many brands seem torn between riding on their glorious past, and refreshing their strategies and products to appeal to a more contemporary crowd.
 What is your take on the subject ?
 What brands are most successful in finding balance between past and present ?